-- p) At the expense of the assets of the respective Sub-Fund, no loans or guarantees may be issued for third parties, whereby this investment restriction does not hinder the respective Sub-Fund from investing its net assets in securities, money market instruments or other financial instruments within the meaning of No. 1 e), g) and h) that are not fully paid up provided that the respective Sub-Fund has sufficient cash or other liquid assets to be able to meet the outstanding payments; such reserves may not be allocated for the sale of options. - q) Short sales of securities, Money-Market instruments or other financial instruments listed in 1. e), g) and h) may not be entered into. - 4.
-Notwithstanding any provision to the contrary contained herein: - a) the respective Sub-Fund does not need to comply with the investment restrictions provided for in No. 1 to 3 when exercising subscription rights linked to securities or Money-Market instruments which they hold in their fund assets; - b) the respective Sub-Fund may deviate from the provisions established in No. in 3. a) to j) above for a period of six months after its admission. - c) the Sub-Fund shall, if these provisions are exceeded for reasons that are beyond the control of the Fund or due to subscription rights, seek as a priority to rectify the situation as part of its sales transactions, taking account the interests of its shareholders. - d) in the event that an issuer forms a legal entity with multiple sub-funds where the assets of a Sub-Fund are liable solely for claims of the Sub-Fund's investors and for the creditors whose claim has arisen in connection with the formation, term, or liquidation of the Sub-Fund, each sub-fund will be regarded as an independent issuer for the purpose of applying the rules on risk diversification in No. 3. a) to g) and No. 3. i) and j).
+- n) The respective Sub-Fund may not acquire any goods or precious metals with the exception of certificates that qualify as securities and are recognised as assets in the context of administrative practice. - o) The respective Sub-Fund may not invest in property, whereby investments in property-backed securities or interest thereon or investments in securities issued by companies that invest in property and interest thereon are permitted. - p) At the expense of the assets of the respective Sub-Fund, no loans or guarantees may be issued for third parties, whereby this investment restriction does not hinder the respective Sub-Fund from investing its net assets in securities, money market instruments or other financial instruments within the meaning of No. 1. e), g) and h) that are not fully paid up, provided that the respective Sub-Fund has sufficient cash or other liquid assets to be able to meet the outstanding payments; such reserves may not be allocated for the sale of options. - q) Short selling of securities, money market instruments or other financial instruments referred to in No. 1. e), g) and h) is not permitted. - 4.
+Notwithstanding any provision to the contrary contained herein: - a) the respective Sub-Fund does not need to comply with the investment restrictions provided for in No. 1-3 above when exercising subscription rights linked to securities or Money Market instruments that it holds in its Sub-Fund assets. - b) the respective Sub-Fund may deviate from the provisions established in No. 3. a) to j) above for a period of six months after its admission. - c) the Sub-Fund shall, if these provisions are exceeded for reasons that are beyond the control of the Fund or due to subscription rights, seek as a priority to rectify the situation as part of its sales transactions, taking into account the interests of its shareholders. - d) in the event that an issuer forms a legal entity with multiple sub-funds where the assets of a sub-fund are liable solely for claims of the sub-fund's investors and for the creditors whose claim has arisen in connection with the formation, term, or liquidation of the sub-fund, each sub-fund will be regarded as an independent issuer for the purpose of applying the rules on risk diversification in No. 3. a) to g) and No. 3. i) and j).

-The Fund's Management Company is entitled to establish additional investment restrictions, provided this is necessary to comply with the legal and administrative provisions in those countries in which the Fund's shares are offered or sold.
+The Fund's Management Company is entitled to establish additional investment restrictions, provided this is necessary to comply with the legal and administrative provisions in those countries in which the Fund's units are offered or sold.